 First, before it gets too cold outside, completely change the water in your spa.
 You should also clean it thoroughly.
 This ensures your hot tub is in working order before winter.

 Second, you should invest in a good cover.
 The largest amount of temperature loss occurs at the surface of the water.
 Make sure your cover is not ripped.
 Replace it if it is.

-A floating thermal blanket on top of the water is a great way of saving energy costs during the winter months.
+And as I mentioned above, a floating thermal blanket on top of the water is a great way of saving energy costs during the winter months.